We're updating our terminology in Jira

-Configure the issue type hierarchy
+Configure the work type hierarchy

-To view the issue type hierarchy settings:
+To view the work type hierarchy settings:

-1. Select Setting > Issues.
+1. Select Setting > Work items.

 Modify the default hierarchy levels

-By default, Jira is set up with 3 levels of issue type hierarchy: Epic (level 1), Story (level 0) and Sub-Task (level -1).
+By default, Jira is set up with 3 levels of work type hierarchy: Epic (level 1), Story (level 0) and Sub-Task (level -1).
 You can modify these levels to better reflect how your teams work.

 Rename a hierarchy level